Why Should You Try This Recipe?

 - To make the dressing: Whisk tahini paste, lemon juice, garlic, and water in a small bowl.

 - To assemble the salad: Once vegetables are cooled down, place them in a large salad bowl.
 Add the bulgur and gently stir.

 - Drizzle with the dressing over the salad.
 Give it a very gentle stir.
 Sprinkle it with za’atar, toasted pine nuts, and chopped parsley.
 Taste for seasoning and if necessary, add more.

 - Serve it immediately in individual plates.

-This recipe is adapted (with changes) from the cookbook: Jerusalem by Yotam Ottolenghi & Sami Tamimi (affiliate link.)
+This recipe is adapted (with minor changes) from the cookbook: Jerusalem by Yotam Ottolenghi & Sami Tamimi (affiliate link.)